itssmutnuri/gnnvariants/README.md

 Define custom models in the models.py file.
 The model to be used in main.py should be implemented as the class ModelM.

 ## Visualization of Results
 After training, visualize the results using the viz_script.py file.
-Provide the directory where the results are stored as a command-line argument:
+Provide the directory where the results are stored by modifying the variables directory_name and csv_directory